-Portugal is know one of the world’s most searched for holiday destination for 2017 on search engines as google.
-The country has been booming with popularity, as more and more guests visit and praise its gastronomy, culture, natural beauty and authenticity.
-We couldn’t agree more - after all, we live here - as we’ve been benefiting from its climate and lifestyle for quite some time now.
-The country is doing a great job at promoting but also at securing its identity, its culture.
+Portugal is know to be one of the world’s most searched for holiday destinations in 2017, on search engines as Google.
+The country's popularity has been increasing enourmously, as more and more guests visit and praise its gastronomy, culture, natural beauty and authenticity.
+We couldn’t agree more - after all, we live here - and we’ve been benefiting from its climate and lifestyle for quite some time now.
+The country is doing a great job at promoting but also at securing its identity and its culture.
 One of the best ways to tap into the authenticity of the portuguese lifestyle and traditions is travelling by bicycle.
 Cycling Portugal is a great way to get to know the country, especially the less urbanized areas, where you’ll find the quaint villages, the vineyards, the fresh fish, the mediterranean cuisine and, for us cyclists, the absence of cars.
-Even though the country lacks big infrastructures like cyclepaths, it makes up by having great backroads, that you can use to travel by it, from north to south.
+Even though the country lacks big infrastructures like cyclepaths, it makes up by having great backroads, from north to south, that you can use to travel in.
 So, the question remains:

 Why choose Portugal as a cycling destination?

 Weather, culture, gastronomy, geographical diversity, history, nature… you name it.